Tag Archives: M-1

 M-1 Ipenija 75, March 3, ni Moscow, Russia

-ST. Petersburg, Russia (January 27, 2017) – American MMA veteran Paul “The okunrin jeje” Bradley has stepped up to meet the awesome challenge presented by 2016 M-1 Grand Prix middleweight champion Alexander “Storm” Shlemenko in the March 3rd M-1 Ipenija 75 akọkọ iṣẹlẹ ni Moscow.
+ST. Petersburg, Russia (January 27, 2017) – American MMA veteran Paul “The okunrin jeje” Bradley has stepped up to meet the awesome challenge presented by 2016 M-1 Grand Prix middleweight asiwaju Alexander “Storm” Shlemenko in the March 3rd M-1 Ipenija 75 akọkọ iṣẹlẹ ni Moscow.

 A three-time Bellator champion, Shlemenko (54-9-0.
 1 NC, M-1: 4-0-0) segun tele M-1 Ipenija asiwaju Vyacheslav Vasilevsky last year in the M-1 Grand Prix Middleweight Championship semifinals and championship final, lẹsẹsẹ, by three-round majority decision and third-round submission (choke).
 Shlemenko vs. Vasilevsky I & II were also the M-1 Ipenija 68 & 64 Fights of the Night.